circuitry-dev/circuitry-mcp-server/README.md

 ```
 You: I've drawn a flow of how I think the auth should work

-Claude: I'll analyze your flow in Circuitry...
+Agent: I'll analyze your flow in Circuitry...

 I can see you've drawn a 5-node authentication flow:
 1. Start → Login Form